-The Lyon Firm is actively involved in Class Action and Mass Tort Litigation on behalf of consumers nationwide.
+The Lyon Firm is actively involved in Class Action Lawsuits and Mass Tort Litigation on behalf of consumers nationwide.
 Class Action Lawsuits are complex litigation cases that require a skilled attorney with the resources to litigate on behalf of the individual and putative class.